epicfilemcnulty/hapgent/README.md

 Grab the `hapgent` binary, `hapgent.sha256` SHA256 checksum and `hapgent.sig` signature files from the latest release [binary](https://github.com/epicfilemcnulty/hapgent/releases)

-Make sure that SHA256 checksum of the binary mathches the one in the `hapgent.sha256` file.
+Make sure that SHA256 checksum of the binary matches the one in the `hapgent.sha256` file.

 The binary is signed with my SSH key, to verify the signature you need to